 Yet many are still relying only on social media, digital ads, or email promotion to get the job done.
 At the same time, 87% of consumers think that companies should invest in the causes of their communities and around the world.
 This leads to unique opportunities for corporate sponsorship.

 Every year companies give more than $17 billion in donations to nonprofits.
 Corporate donations are among the highest contributors to nonprofits and charity organizations and generally consist of monetary donations.
 Unfortunately, many nonprofits have a difficult time demonstrating the impact of such gifts and often fail to communicate with their corporate partners.
-Though monetary donations look good on paper, the results may end up feeling lackluster.
+Through monetary donations look good on paper, the results may end up feeling lackluster.
 Corporate sponsorship holds the key to making those charitable dollars, and not to mention those marketing dollars, really count.
 Smart business leaders know the value of getting involved with greater causes, community betterment, and charitable work; as a result, these leaders turn to corporate sponsorship.
 Companies can:

 - Sponsor charity events